-On top of police mistreatment in custody, LGBT persons are also denied their procedural rights.
-Rose, a transgender woman, explained: "When the Guyanese police approaches you they don't approach you in a professional manner.
-On TV, when the police in the U.S. comes [to arrest you], they say their name, they show their badge, but the Guyanese police behaves arrogant, they come, hold you, pull you, insult you."576 Adam, a gay man, recalled one time in 2007 where he was held in custody for "disrespecting an officer," and was not told about his rights to see a lawyer or a doctor.
+in a professional manner.
+On TV, when the police in the U.S. comes [to arrest you], they say their name, they show their badge, but the Guyanese police behaves arrogant, they come, hold you, pull you, insult you."582 Adam, a gay man, recalled one time in 2007 where he was held in custody for "disrespecting an officer," and was not told about his rights to see a lawyer or a doctor.
 He said, "We Guyanese, we don't really know the laws as well, so the police is getting off sometimes.
 Back then I wasn't fully educated on the law . . .
-I didn't know [my rights]."577 b.
-Difficulties Reporting Crime
+I didn't know [my rights]."583